babloo-singh/TechCrunch/README.md

 # TechCrunch
-A Question and Answer website made using ASP ADO.Net C#
+A Questioning and Answering website made using ASP ADO.Net C#